 Students will construct physical characters by identifying and selecting from character given in a script that we will perform as a class.
 The class will design an appropriate theatrical ground plan with organic blocking and learn to follow notes and direction given by all directors involved in the process of production.
 The class will fully understand how to be actively involved in the process of acting in a play, musical or one act.
 The class will rehearse in the Meeting Room, Conference Room, or Wyandotte Theatre.
-The students will learn the aspects of theatre through acting as an art not a science.
+The students will learn the aspects of theatre through acting as an art not a science instructors' estimates of both their own special competence and their students' interest.
+Possible topics include: immigrant fiction, magical realism, horror fiction, science fiction, modernist and postmodernist fiction, or thematically, literature about youth, sentimentalism, identity politics, and more.